 Vigorous Defense of all Criminal Allegations in the Miami-Dade County, Broward County and Palm Beach County Cities of South FloridaWelcome to my Website.
 I am a South Florida Criminal Defense Attorney with offices in Fort Lauderdale and West Palm Beach.

 If you’ve arrived here, it’s more than probable that you, a relation or friend has a problem concerning a criminal offense which has been alleged by either the State of Florida or the Federal Government.
 You now need proper guidance and must explore how to move forward by understanding the charges alleged, and comprehending what steps need to be taken next.

 A lot of information can be found on the pages of this site that can address some of the questions you may have as well as providing a basic understanding of how to move forward.
-Depending on the charges brought by the prosecution, you may need a talented, experienced criminal defense attorney to go to bat as your advocate and address any charges that may have been filed or are pending.
+Depending on the charges brought by the prosecution, you may need a talented, experienced Fort Lauderdale criminal attorney to go to bat as your advocate and address any charges that may have been filed or are pending.